Auto Accident FAQs

-Gap insurance provides coverage if your car is totaled, and it pays for the gap between the actual cash value of your car at the time of the accident and the amount due under the lease.
+Gap insurance provides coverage if your car is a total loss, and it pays for the gap between the actual cash value of your car at the time of the accident and the amount due under the lease.

-Yes, you will be covered by your auto insurance policy if you operate a non profit-making car pool where drivers take turns driving and are reimbursed for their expenses by the other drivers.
+Yes, your auto insurance policy will cover you if you operate a non-profit-making car pool where drivers take turns driving and receive reimbursement for their expenses from the other drivers.

 Most American auto insurance policies will provide coverage if you drive in Canada, as long as you bring proof of insurance with you.

 You should check with your insurance provider because traffic laws in Mexico are very different from those in Canada and the US.
 You may require specific Mexican coverage.

 You will be entitled to a refund of the unused portion of your premium if your auto insurance policy is cancelled before expiration of the time you have paid premiums.